 Here is the simple recipe and of course feel free to embellish, leaving notes for other readers in the comments.

-I prefer dried shiitake mushrooms in this recipe- but realize they may be hard to track down for some.
-I tried it with cremeni mushrooms and they were a pretty good substitute.
+I prefer dried shiitake mushrooms in this recipe for Vegan Fish Sauce– but know they may be hard to track down for some.
+I also tried this with cremini mushrooms and they were a pretty good substitute.
 I like the dired shiitakes here better though.

 Hope this helps. xo

 - 4 cups water

 - ¼ cup soy sauce– shoyu, tamari, or Braggs liquid amino acids

 - 1 4 x 8 inch sheet of dried kombu ( seaweed) or wakame seaweed

 - optional additions- 1 fat shallot sliced, grilled (charred) onion, roasted garlic, black garlic, small splash rice wine, sherry, or rice vinegar.
 Smoked Shoyu if you can find it, is a great option for the soy sauce.

 Bring all to a simmer in a medium pot, uncovered, over medium heat.
 Simmer until reduced by half.
 You should have about 2 cups of liquid.